Loading content, please wait...

 If you've been searching for answers about athletic identity after high school, this is the article that was missing.
 Not the one about college athletes losing scholarships, not the one about professionals retiring at 35.
 The one about you — the kid whose career ended at 18 with no fanfare and no roadmap for what came next.

-Sports psychology has a framework for exactly this experience.
+Sports psychology has a framework for precisely this experience.
 It explains the disorientation, the low-grade grief, the strange feeling of not recognizing yourself in a mirror that has nothing to do with how you look.
-This article walks through that framework specifically for the high school athlete — because your experience is distinct, under-documented, and far more common than anyone acknowledges.
+And the research goes deeper than identity alone — the specific sport you played may have literally shaped your personality in measurable ways, which is why how your high school sport shaped your personality type matters as more than a curiosity.
+This article walks through the identity framework specifically for the high school athlete — because your experience is distinct, under-documented, and far more common than anyone acknowledges.

 You Weren't Just Playing a Sport.
 You Were Being Someone.